kraif999/ATS/README.md

     AlphaEngine --|> AlphaEngineMult
 ```

 Below is an example of Bitcoin's performance based on the **SMA strategy** with a Hull Moving Average (100-day window) which is superior than the passive (buy-and-hold) strategy.
+Stop-loss and take-profit limits are set at 1.5% and 37.5% of the closing price throughout the entire trading period.

 **Key Visualization:**